mystor/ducky/doc/types.md

 }
 ```

+(2): These names are definitely not final, and I don't like them very much.
+For now, names will probably be limited to built in records.
 Right now this is really ugly, so it will probably be changed at some point when I figure out a better way to do it.

 ### Type Aliasing
 Functions and Records may be `aliased`, permitting recursive record data structures.
 Below are some examples of traditional data types implemented in Ducky: